-The aim of the Medieval English Towns site is to provide historical information about cities and towns in England during the Middle Ages, with particular but not exclusive emphasis on medieval boroughs of East Anglia and on social, political and constitutional history.
-A growing selection of primary documents (translated into English) relevant to English urban history is included.
+The Medieval English Towns site explores the urban sector of England as it was during the Middle Ages aspects of the history of cities, boroughs, market towns, and their communities with particular, but by no means exclusive, reference to East Anglia and to social, economic, and political history.
+A growing selection of primary documents (translated into English) relevant to medieval English urban history is included.

 Problems of definition |